LucasMicoud/lucasmicoud.github.io/content/posts/ESPwn1.md

 The MAC header has at least 5 fields :

-- Frame Control - Frame Control contains important informations about the frame (see next section).
+- Frame Control - Contains important informations about the frame (see next section).
-- Duration - The duration is the amount of time the sending radio reservers for pending acknowledgement frame.
+- Duration - Amount of time the sending radio reserves for pending acknowledgement frame.
 - Address 1 - **Destination** MAC address.
 - Address 2 - **Source** MAC address.
 - Address 3 - **BSSID**.